 - Plum Tree of the Friendly Garden

-This triptych comes with the three original certificates of authenticity from the Franklin Mint.
+This triptych comes with two of the three original certificates of authenticity from the Franklin Mint.

 The Woodblock Prints